GTK-teaching/Intro-to-bash/_episodes/03-create.md

 > The Unix shell doesn't have a trash bin that we can recover deleted
 > files from (though most graphical interfaces to Unix do).
 Instead,
 > when we delete files, they are unhooked from the file system so that
-> their storage space on disk can be recycled.
-Tools for finding and
+> their storage space on disk can be recycled. __Once they are gone, they are gone for good.__ Tools for finding and
 > recovering deleted files do exist, but there's no guarantee they'll
 > work in any particular situation, since the computer may recycle the
 > file's disk space right away.
-{: .callout}
+{: .warning}

 Let's re-create that file
 and then move up one directory to `/Users/nelle/Desktop/data-shell` using `cd ..`: